tjosephcarroll/se-lab18/container/lab1/README.md

 We will build an app and package it up in a container that we can then run anywhere.

-1. **Let's create an App**
+1. **Let's create an App.**
-copy & paste the following code in a file called server.js (it's javascritp for Node.js but it could have been as easily GO, Python, etc.)
+Copy & paste the following code in a file called server.js (it's javascript for Node.js but it could have been as easily GO, Python, etc.)
 ```
 var http = require('http');
 var handleRequest = function(request, response) {